 Redmond Court Wetland Reserve sits at the south side of College View residential development, Bundoora, south of Parade College, and is approximately 1 km east of Darebin Creek.

-The Wetland was constructed in circa 2001 as part of the College View residential development.
-Covering a total area of 1.2 hectares, the wetland treats stormwater runoff from a 54.8 hectare catchment including the Parade College school grounds.
+The Wetland was constructed around 2001 as part of the College View residential development.
+Covering a total area of 1.2 hectares, the wetland treats stormwater runoff from a 54.8 hectare catchment, including the Parade College school grounds.

-Redmond Court Wetland Reserve is due for an upgrade to fix current functional issues.
+The Reserve is now due for an upgrade to fix current functional issues.
 The project aims to improve our waterways and refresh the parkland for all community members.